-The facts are a little convoluted – so much so that I almost ditched the post – but I think I have the gist of the story.
-The gist of the story is as follows: The Millers, owners of the disputed land, first conveyed the property to a doctor.
+The facts are a little convoluted – so much so I almost ditched the post – but I think I have the gist of the story.
+The gist of the story is: The Millers, owners of the disputed land, first conveyed the property to a doctor.
 (Note: I normally don’t name parties for reasons I’ve stated before but I’ve taken blogger notice – a derivative of judicial notice – that Miller is a common name.)
 Anyway, the deed was properly recorded.

-Afterwards, the Millers sold the same piece of land to Plaintiff.
+Afterward, the Millers sold the same piece of land to the Plaintiff.
 Plaintiff then hired Cambridge to perform a title search for this transaction, and Cambridge failed to uncover the previous deed.
 Cambridge then issued a title commitment and insurance policy underwritten by Chicago Title.
-Afterwards, Plaintiff sought to transfer its interest in the land again, this time using Columbia to perform a title search.
+Afterward, the Plaintiff sought to transfer its interest in the land again, this time using Columbia to perform a title search.
 Columbia also failed to unearth the previous deed and again issued a title commitment and insurance policy.
-This insurance policy was underwritten by Safeco Title Insurance Corporation a company later acquired by Chicago Title, which assumed Safeco’s liabilities.
+This insurance policy was underwritten by Safeco Title Insurance Corporation, a company later acquired by Chicago Title, which assumed Safeco’s liabilities.

 Plaintiff later found out about the previous sale to the doctor and repurchased the disputed land.
 The expenses for the repurchase and transaction fees totaled $191,510.88.
-Plaintiff then brought an action to recover the commercial loss, alleging that the title companies negligently performed the title search by failing to discover the doctor’s deed, and that Chicago Title, which underwrote both insurance policies on the disputed land, was vicariously liable.
+Plaintiff then sued to recover the commercial loss, alleging that the title companies negligently performed the title search by failing to discover the doctor’s deed and that Chicago Title, which underwrote both insurance policies on the disputed land, was vicariously liable.

 Duty of Care